 Blue Cohosh - Caulophyllum Thalictroides

 The Blue Cohosh is a squall root.
 The Blue Cohosh was used for many centuries by Native Americans as a beneficial herb.
 It is a perennial that produces fruit very similar in appearance to blueberries.
-The Blue Cohosh has pretty blue-green foliage and grows form a stalk.
+The Blue Cohosh has pretty blue-green foliage and grows from a stalk.
 It also features tulip-shaped leaves at its base.
-The Blue Cohosh makes a lovely addition to any garden or lawn and it likes to grow in little clumps where it has been planted.
+The Blue Cohosh makes a lovely addition to any garden or lawn, and it likes to grow in little clumps where it has been planted.
 It does very well in both plant pots or as an indoor plant.
-It looks very exquisite in a shade garden and since it is a perennial it will come back every spring.
+It looks very exquisite in a shade garden, and since it is a perennial, it will come back every spring.

-Blue Cohosh will normally bloom in April and bloom through June.
+Blue Cohosh will typically bloom in April and bloom through June.
 It will grow great in almost any types of soil conditions.
 Blue Cohosh is a member of the buttercup family.
-This wildflower is great for natural areas.
-It can bring large amounts of color to the area as it is tall and the flower stands erect on the ends and is full allowing it to show a lot of colors.
+This wildflower is excellent for natural areas.
+It can bring large amounts of color to the area as it is tall and the flower stands erect on the ends and is fully allowing it to show a lot of colors.

-The Blue cohosh is a great plant for your yard.
+The Blue cohosh is an excellent plant for your yard.
 It has a bright blue color and beautiful little blooms.
 They will make your yard look so pretty.
 They would look great in natural areas or near a pond.
-The leaves are a very pretty green color.
+The leaves are a gorgeous green color.
 They have a leathery feel to them with a rigidity edge.
-They are gorgeous in looks but have a different foliage appearance when you see them closely.
+They are beautiful in looks but have a different foliage appearance when you see them closely.